 myPOS blog Tips

-Why your contactless payments might not be working
+Why might your contactless payments not work?

-Contactless payments represent billions of transactions across Europe, and there are indications that this method of payment is only set to rise by the end of the decade.
+Contactless payments represent billions of transactions across Europe, and there are indications that this payment method is only set to rise by the end of the decade.
+However, there may be instances when you find that your contactless payment has not been accepted.

 Let’s take a closer look.